Evidence of Dirac Quantum Spin Liquid in YbZn2GaO5: Introduction

 \section{Introduction}

 Anderson's proposal in 1973 ignited a surge of both experimental and theoretical efforts to identify the origins and properties of QSL states \cite{andersonMRB1973}.
-QSLs are exotic states of matter that remain disordered due to strong quantum fluctuations even at ultra-low temperatures \cite{balentsNature2010,savaryRPP2016}.
+QSLs are exotic states of matter that remain disordered due to strong quantum fluctuations even at ultra-low temperatures \cite{balentsNature2010,savaryRPP2016,broholm2020quantum}.
 Despite significant experimental efforts, the unambiguous realization of a QSL state in the real world remains a challenge.
 In recent years, two-dimensional triangular lattice systems with rare-earth ions carrying effective spin-1/2 moments have presented promising opportunities in realizing QSL states, given the presence of spin-orbit coupling, crystal electric fields, and strong quantum fluctuations.
 Among these systems, the Yb-based YbMgGaO$_4$ has been intensively studied due to the absence of magnetic ordering and the observed continuum-like inelastic neutron scattering (INS) spectra, making it a promising candidate for QSL\cite{yueshengSR2015, yueshengPRL2015, yueshengPRL2016, shenNature2016, paddisonNP2017, ZhuPRL2017, KimchiPRX2018}.
 However, the presence of chemical disorder in YbMgGaO$_4$, caused by the inherently mixed occupancies of magnesium and gallium atoms on the same crystallographic site, has made the interpretation of the results challenging \cite{ZhuPRL2017, yueshengPRL2017, KimchiPRX2018}.
 Specifically, a theoretical study suggests that the chemical disorder may imitate the continuous INS spectra \cite{ZhuPRL2017}.
 Further studies on a sister compound, YbZnGaO$_4$, have proposed the presence of a spin-glass ground state attributed to the coexistence of chemical disorder and quantum fluctuation \cite{maPRL2018}.
-Therefore, eliminating chemical disorder and accessing the intrinsic physics of an ideal triangular lattice of effective spin-1/2 moments is highly desired.
-As such, a potential candidate for hosting a QSL state is another class of Yb-based triangular lattice rocksalt-type compounds that do not have significant intrinsic chemical disorder: AYbX$_2$~ (A = Li, Na, K, Rb, Cs and X = O, S, Se) \cite{Bordelon_Nature_2019, Ding_PRB2019, bordelon2020spin, Guo_PRM_2020, Ranjith_PRB_2019, DaiPRX2021, RanjithPRB2019, Zhang_PRB_2021, Zhang_PRB_2022, xing2019crystal, scheieArxiv2023}.
+Therefore, eliminating or suppressing chemical disorder and accessing the intrinsic physics of an ideal triangular lattice of effective spin-1/2 moments is highly desired.
+As such, a potential candidate for hosting a QSL state is another class of Yb-based triangular lattice rocksalt-type compounds that do not have significant intrinsic chemical disorder: AYbX$_2$~ (A = Li, Na, K, Rb, Cs, and X = O, S, Se) \cite{Bordelon_Nature_2019, Ding_PRB2019, bordelon2020spin, Guo_PRM_2020, Ranjith_PRB_2019, DaiPRX2021, RanjithPRB2019, Zhang_PRB_2021, Zhang_PRB_2022, xing2019crystal, scheieArxiv2023}.
 Nevertheless, the task of obtaining high-quality single-crystal samples for this particular family has posed significant challenges.
 As a result, most of the reported results have been derived from powder samples or small single crystals, rendering the interpretation of data quite challenging.
 Furthermore, it is worth noting that in this compound family, the inter-layer Yb-Yb distance is relatively shorter, which introduces a more three-dimensional magnetic structure.
-Thus, the crucial step toward unraveling the enigma of the QSL state in these systems lies in the design and synthesis of single crystal samples for a novel class of Yb-based triangular lattice compounds that lack intrinsic chemical disorder and exhibit quasi-two-dimensional magnetic structures.
+Therefore, the key to unlocking the mystery of the QSL state in these systems hinges on creating and synthesizing single crystal samples for a new category of Yb-based triangular lattice compounds.
+These compounds should lack significant intrinsic chemical disorder and showcase a more two-dimensional magnetic structure.